n0rthl1ght/wazuh_info_collection/telegram_notifications/Readme.md

 Here I place working files, which I used  in work.

-In python file I made CVE filter, cause I'm tired of every alert with CVE :)
+In python file I made CVE filter to exclude CVE's from notifications, cause I'm tired of every alert with CVE :)

 Use the first post (https://github.com/n0rthl1ght/wazuh_info_collection#useful-posts), copy files, change permissions for these files and add bot & chat ID's.